Welcoming, comfortable, equipped

 Ko Libong’s original resort is still one of the most relaxing places to stay on any of the Trang islands.
 If you can look past the unoriginal name, Libong Beach Resort provides comfort, consistency and value for everyone from budget backpackers to large families.
 The only requirement for staying here is a respect for the peace and quiet.

 Overlooking the golden sand of Lang Khao beach on the west coast, the resort fits seamlessly into Ko Libong’s unassuming personality.
-A lawn adorned with coconut and palm trees gives way to the beach, where swings, loungers and hammocks are set under broad umbrella trees.
+A lawn adorned with coconut trees gives way to the beach, where swings, loungers and hammocks are set under broad umbrella trees.
 Buildings are fairly far spread out over the property, allowing for plenty of breathing room.

-The older wood-and-bamboo stilted cabins enjoy direct sea views and are ideal for couples.
+Wood-and-bamboo stilted cabins enjoy direct sea views and are ideal for couples.
 After the ambient lights that dot the grounds are shut off, it’s as though you can see all the way across the Milky Way from your balcony.
 With small waves lapping ashore and rattan leaves rustling in the breeze, we slept better here than we had in ages.